Server-side encryption of Azure Disk Storage

 - Disks encrypted with customer-managed keys can only move to another resource group if the VM they are attached to is deallocated.

-- Disks, snapshots, and images encrypted with customer-managed keys cannot be moved between subscriptions.
+- Disks, snapshots, and images encrypted with customer-managed keys can't be moved between subscriptions.

-- Managed disks currently or previously encrypted using Azure Disk Encryption cannot be encrypted using customer-managed keys.
+- Managed disks currently or previously encrypted using Azure Disk Encryption can't be encrypted using customer-managed keys.

 - Can only create up to 5000 disk encryption sets per region per subscription.